SJ-1209/E-learning-website/README.md

 ✔ Quiz Section is an interesting feature for students which provides them with lots of questions.
 They can view their scores easily and solutions to every question.

-✔ Projects – in this I have added a project section where students from schools and colleges can get projects for final year and for Class 12th Board Projects.